Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-difference-between-two-times.md

 }
 ```

-I'm mainly using [flexbox to center](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/) some elements and adding some margins and colors to make it look better.
+I'm mainly using [flexbox to center](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/) some elements, adding some margins and colors to make it look better.

-Note that we are adding a transition to the button; this will make the button background easily fade instead of a hard hover effect.
+Note that we are adding a transition to the button; this will make the button background quickly fade instead of a complex hover effect.
 Another cool transition is this [Hamburger menu](https://daily-dev-tips.com/posts/animated-hamburger-side-menu/).

-## JavaScript time past between two times
+## JavaScript time passed between two times

 On to the magic part, `JavaScript` is what is going to make everything work.

-First, we need to define all our variables
+First, we need to define all our variables.

-- The 6 inputs
+- The six inputs
 - The button
 - and the output div